 Now when I want to write I do it with Word or Open Office, but then I did not have that luxury; all I had was composition notebooks and sometime I didn’t even have those.
 When I didn’t have composition notebooks I used to feel stories slip away.
-I knew them; I heard them in my head, but I had no way to write them down or out of my head and so I lost them… I hope you enjoy this excerpt and the balance of your week, Dell…
+I knew them; I heard them in my head, but I had no way to write them down or out of my head and so I lost them… I hope you enjoy this excerpt and the balance of your weekend, Dell…

 Copyright Dell Sweet 2015, All rights reserved.

 This preview is licensed for Dell’s Blog.
 If you wish to share this preview with a friend, please point them to this blog.
 This material may not be copied, quoted, or transferred electronically, or in standard print for any reason, without the copyright owner’s permission.
 Permission is granted to use small excerpts in critical articles both in standard or electronic print.